fleetdm/fleet/docs/infrastructure/configuring-the-fleet-binary.md

 ##### `mysql_database`

-The name of the MySQL database which Kolide will use.
+The name of the MySQL database which Fleet will use.

 - Default value: `kolide`
 - Environment variable: `KOLIDE_MYSQL_DATABASE`